Kleber Koike Erbst: Rizin title stripped

 Kleber was set to make his first title defense against Chihiro Suzuki on June 24, 2023, at Rizin 43.
 At the weigh-ins, Kleber weighed in at 145.88 pounds, 0.88 pounds over the divisional title limit.
 As a result, upon commencement of the fight, Kleber was officially stripped of the championship, and only Suzuki is eligible to win the title.
 Although Kleber submitted Suzuki via triangle choke at the 2:59 minute mark of the opening round, the fight result was immediately overturned into a no-contest, due to Kleber's weight miss.

 Koike Erbst faced Masanori Kanehara at Rizin 44 on September 24, 2023.
 He lost the bout via unanimous decision, having his BJJ skills be nullified by Kanehara's wrestling acumen.

 Koike Erbst faced Yutaka Saito on December 31, 2023, at Rizin 45, and won the bout via brabo choke in the third round.

 Koike Erbst next faced former Bellator and Rizin Bantamweight champion Juan Archuleta at Rizin 47 on June 9, 2024.
 He won the fight via an inverted heel hook submission in the first round.

 Regaining Rizin FF Featherweight championship

 Koike Erbst faced Chihiro Suzuki in a rematch for the Rizin Featherweight Championship at Rizin 49 on December 31, 2024.
 He won the bout via unanimous decision.

+Koike Erbst faced Razhabali Shaydullaev for the Rizin featherweight title on May 4, 2025, at Rizin: Otoko Matsuri.
+He lost the title by knockout in the first round.